On finite-time and fixed-time consensus algorithms for dynamic networks switching among disconnected digraphs

-The results of these experiments suggest, first that the \textit{ISCE} required to achieve consensus at a given time is significantly lower by following the direction (7); second, that the convergence time growing with the decreasing of the algebraic connectivity is significantly slower with the algorithms based on the direction (7) than with the finite/fixed time algorithms of~\cite{Wang2010,Zuo2014} based on the direction \eqref{Eq.NonlinearConsensusA}.
+The results of these experiments suggest, first that the \textit{ISCE} required to achieve consensus at a given time is lower by following the direction \eqref{Eq.NonlinearConsensusB}; second, that the convergence time growing with the decreasing of the algebraic connectivity is significantly slower with the algorithms based on the direction \eqref{Eq.NonlinearConsensusB} than with the finite/fixed time algorithms of~\cite{Wang2010,Zuo2014} based on the direction \eqref{Eq.NonlinearConsensusA}.
 As notice in Table~\ref{Tab:Comparison}, previous results on finite-time and fixed-time consensus algorithms obtained following direction~\eqref{Eq.NonlinearConsensusB} does not justify the convergence to the consensus state in this example, since those results are restricted to static networks.